AnuragSDET/xpathpro/VERCEL_ENV_SETUP.md

 The admin layout is failing because NextAuth can't initialize without NEXTAUTH_SECRET and database connection variables.

 ## After Adding Variables:
-- Admin login will work: admin@xpath.pro + any password
+- Admin login will work: admin@xpath.pro + password: password
 - Database connections will be established
 - All API endpoints will function properly